PART 2 - UNRAVELING THE TRAUMA

 LOW SELF-WORTH & SELF-ESTEEM

 Religious trauma can erode self-worth and self-esteem, leading individuals to feel unworthy, unlovable, or inherently flawed.
-This can manifest in self-critical thoughts, perfectionism, or a persistent sense of inadequacy.
+This can manifest in self-critical thoughts, perfectionism, or persistent inadequacy.

 GUILT & SHAME